-- (b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? - As discussed in Section X, Hydrology and Water Quality, the proposed project would use approximately 1.81 AFY of water per year for cannabis cultivation.
-The project will obtain water from an existing onsite well.
-The well produces 40 gallons per minute (GPM), with a recovery time of four hours (Pro-H20 Drilling and Pump Company).
+- (b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? - As discussed in Section X, Hydrology and Water Quality, the proposed project would use approximately 1.80 AFY of water for cannabis cultivation.
+The project would obtain water from an existing onsite well.
 The well pump test and water quality analysis from 2018 conclude that the well produces sufficient water to meet the project's water demand.
 In addition, the project site is not located over an impacted groundwater basin.
-The project will be conditioned such that water usage will be metered and reports will be provided to the Planning and Building Department demonstrating that the project does not exceed the projected water demand of 1.81 AFY.
-Based on the application information and the standard conditions, impacts would be less than significant. - (c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? - The project would not be served by a wastewater treatment provider.
+The project will be conditioned such that water usage will be metered and reports will be provided to the Planning and Building Department demonstrating that the project does not exceed the projected water demand of 1.80 AFY.
+Based on the application information and the standard conditions, impacts would be less than significant. - (c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? - The project will not be served by a wastewater treatment provider.
 No impact would occur. - (d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? - The nearest landfill to the site is the Chicago Grade Landfill, located approximately 40 miles to the west in the community of Templeton.
 This landfill has a remaining permitted capacity of 6,022,396 cubic yards and can accept 500 tons per day (CalRecycle 2019).
 Solid waste generated during construction and operation of the project would not be a substantial amount and would represent a small fraction of the daily permitted tonnage of this facility.
 The applicant will work with the local solid waste disposal company to handle general non-cannabis refuse as needed.
 Therefore, the project would not generate solid waste in excess of local standards or the capacity of the local infrastructure and impacts would be less than significant.